 1 October 2015 - Quad Charts (Annex A) due to Service International Program Offices (Optional submission in Air Force).
 This is provided to see if the project is a good candidate for CWP and to initiate discussions with the appropriate Service/Agency/COCOM CWP POC to lay out plan before completing the full submission package.

-November 2015 - Nomination Packages due to Service International Program Offices
+November 2015 - Initial Nomination Packages due to Service and Agency International Program Offices

 Strong project management: CWP only accepts project nominations from DoD organizations.
 CWP Project Teams must properly execute, manage, and report on the selected CWP projects.
 Successful projects have achievable goals, reasonable funding requests, and executable transition plans.
 The legal vehicles (e.g., required international agreements, licenses, security, etc) and other requirements (e.g., foreign disclosure approvals, etc) must be achievable.